Frequently Asked Questions

 For more information about Parks on the Air® and their activities, please visit their official website at parksontheair.com.

-16. Why did we pick Sleepy Hollow State Park for the Parks on the Air Meetup?
+16. Why did we pick Fort Custer State Recreation Area for the Parks on the Air Meetup?

-We chose Sleepy Hollow State Park for several key reasons:
+We chose Fort Custer State Recreation Area for several key reasons:

-• Central Location in Michigan: The park's central location within Michigan makes it a practical and fair choice for participants traveling from different parts of the state, ensuring a balanced travel time for most attendees.
+Central Location: Its location makes it a practical and fair choice for participants traveling from various parts of Michigan.

 17. How do I know the status of construction in other State parks?